 Totem Passion 33cl can.
 The design features a closeup photo of a window display where several beautiful pieces of wood is exhibited.
 It is not clear what the purpose of the display is since there are no text or signs explaining anything.
 It could be a kind of shop or an alternative therapist maybe even a cult or sect or something entirely different.
 It is rather refreshing with a bit of mystery in our structured and repetitive everyday lives.

 Design for the six instalments in the Ms. Series by To Øl.
 Each beer is named after a colour that also directs the ingredients.
 The artworks features colour pickers known from graphic applications like Photoshop or Illustrator.
 The colour picker is a reference to the act of graphic design itself and the process that went into creating the artworks.
-It is a kind of Brecht like self referentiality that points to the fact that what you are drinking is a construction made by humans.
-It is just beer in a bottle and ink on a label.

 Photo shot during a cloudburst in the middle of summer.
 The flash makes the raindrops look like snowflakes.
 Design for Blizzard in a Beer Mug.